 We have produced publications about our local history and people that are available to the general public through local bookshops and directly from the Society, notably Focus on Ku-ring-gai (1996) and Women of Ku-ring-gai (1999).
 Our annual research publication The Historian has over recent years included extensive reviews of the early development of parts of Ku-ring-gai together with narratives of life and the people who lived at those locations.
 The Historian combines local history, built heritage and family history.

 Volume I was launched by Dr Brendan Nelson, Director of the Australian War Memorial and former Member for Bradfield, on 26 July 2014.
 Read a Review

 Volume II was launched by The Hon.
 Paul Fletcher, Federal Member for Bradfield, on 6 December 2015.
 A public announcement relating to the book by Paul Fletcher was made on 3 December 2015.
 This may be viewed on YouTube by clicking this link.

 For more information about the books, including how to purchase, click here.

 Where we are and when we are open

 Meetings take place in the Gordon Library Meeting Rooms, in the Old Gordon Public School building (adjacent to the Gordon Library at 799 Pacific Highway, Gordon; Cnr Pacific Highway and Park Ave).
-For up-to-date news of or reminders about upcoming lectures & other events, check out our Blog and/or Facebook page!"
+For a summary of upcoming lectures & other events, click here!"

-General KHS meetings in 2012 are being held at 2pm on the third Saturday of each month from January to November.
+General KHS meetings are being held at 2pm on the third Saturday of each month from January to November.